gaowanlong/resume/resume.md

     - Maintain the internal kernel tree

+    - Support the Linux system for our clients

+    - Develop the upstream openstack/kolla project

 *   **Linux Kernel Developer** (Fujitsu, 2011.07~2015.09)

     *0day/LKP+(0day Linux Kernel Performance, Lead by Fengguang Wu)*

-    - Main developer and the sub-maintainer
+    - One of the main developers

     - Fix daily bugs and develop new features(like multi-node framework)